Asymmetric Trust Effects of Corrective AI in Expert Advisory Workflows under Epistemic Dependence

 A methodological challenge in AI-supported advisory systems is that a single interaction may involve multiple plausible trustees.
 Users may evaluate the human advisor, the AI system, and their combined operation differently, and outcome evidence may not map cleanly onto a single target.

-Hendriks et al.~\cite{hendriks2015meti} conceptualize epistemic trustworthiness as a multidimensional construct comprising expertise, integrity, and benevolence, providing a validated framework for assessing trust in experts under epistemic uncertainty.
-However, such measures alone do not capture how trust is distributed across multiple entities when AI is involved.
-Prior work demonstrates that users can meaningfully provide entity-specific trust judgments for human professionals, AI systems, and hybrid configurations using parallel item structures~\cite{riedl2024patients}.
+\citet{hendriks2015meti} conceptualize epistemic trustworthiness as a multidimensional construct comprising expertise, integrity, and benevolence, providing a validated framework for assessing trust in experts under epistemic uncertainty.
+However, this alone misses how trust distributes across multiple entities when AI is involved.
+Prior work~\cite{riedl2024patients} demonstrates that users can meaningfully provide entity-specific trust judgments for human professionals, AI systems, and hybrid configurations using parallel item structures.

-These measurement approaches support our design choice to assess epistemic trustworthiness for the human advisor while also measuring complentary forms of trust directed toward the advisor, the AI assistant, and their combined operation.
-Aligning trust measurement with the workflow-level unit of contribution allows us to interpret trust outcomes as reflections of how participants attribute epistemic responsibility based on observed outcomes and procedural cues.
+This multi-target measurement strategy is central to our study.
+By separately measuring trust in the advisor, the AI assistant, and the advisor-AI team, we can test whether trust penalties and credit are allocated across specific components of the workflow or remain concentrated on the human expert despite visible AI involvement.
+We use trust consequences to mean condition-related differences in trust and the entities toward which they are directed.
+Advisor-directed consequences were assessed through epistemic trustworthiness, advisor-specific trust, and general trust; AI- and team-directed consequences through entity-specific ratings in AI-supported conditions.
+Advisor reuse was analyzed separately as a behavioral proxy for anticipated reliance.